 Develop Personalized Training

 If underperformance is something that’s seen as part of a more significant trend, it may be time to rethink all employee training.
 If it’s happening at an individual level, the best option is likely to think about personalized training.
 Implementing personal training through e-Learning is an affordable option that can be used to target problems with performance stemming from a range of issues, including communication and a lack of necessary skills.
+Get a free eLeaP sandbox and start turning the situation around.

 As part of training initiatives, set objectives that will allow you to measure success.
 Many companies rely on SMART performance goals.
 SMART stands for Specific, Measurable, Achievable, Relevant and Time-framed.
 This kind of structure provides employees and employers with the metrics needed to know if methods are working or if there is a deeper problem happening with the underperforming employee.